Some posts contain compensated links. Please read this disclaimer for more info.

 Though it is mainly consumed for breakfast, you can always find a mekitsa on Bulgaria’s streets, and you usually don’t have to look for too long.
 You must try this delicacy on your vacation to Bulgaria!

-Burek is not only a common Balkan food staple but in versions of it can be found in many places all over Northern Africa and even in the Middle East.
+Burek is not only a common staple in Balkan cuisine, but versions of it can be found in many places all over Northern Africa and even in the Middle East.
 It can be baked at home or found at any bakery or quick food shop.

 It is a versatile food on any menu because it can be prepared differently for different meals of the day.
 Generally, for breakfast, Bureks can be prepared sweet with jams.
 In the afternoon and evenings, the jam can be replaced with meats, cheeses, potatoes, and much more, usually to compliment some sort of yogurt-y dish.

 Though it may look different in other places of the world, the ingredients remain similar, and its flaky, doughy texture is usually commonplace.
-The Balkans’ bureks are normally rounded and look like a bunch of layers of pie compacted into small bite-size pastries.
+These popular Balkan snacks are normally rounded and look like a bunch of layers of pie compacted into small bite-size pastries.

 An incredibly popular dessert or sweet treat in coastal Croatia, kroštule are a type of sweet pastry knots.
 They are especially popular in the time between Christmas and Easter, particularly around Carnival.